-Related adverse reactions from the controlled clinical trial that occurred in greater than 1% of patients who used Adapalene gel, 0.3% once daily included: dry skin (14.0%), skin discomfort (5.8%), pruritus (1.9%), desquamation (1.6%), and sunburn (1.2%).
-The following selected adverse reactions occurred in less than 1% of patients: acne flare, contact dermatitis, eyelid edema, conjunctivitis, erythema, pruritus, skin discoloration, rash, and eczema.
+The following adverse reactions occurred in less than 1% of subjects: acne flare, contact dermatitis, eyelid edema, conjunctivitis, erythema, pruritus, skin discoloration, rash, and eczema.

-In a one-year, open-label safety study of 551 patients with acne who received Adapalene gel, 0.3%, the pattern of adverse reactions was similar to the 12-week controlled study.
+In a one-year, open-label safety trial of 551 subjects with acne who received Adapalene Gel, 0.3%, the pattern of adverse reactions was similar to the 12-week controlled study.

 Safety and effectiveness have not been established in pediatric patients below the age of 12.

-Adapalene Gel, 0.3% contains Adapalene 0.3% (3 mg/g) in a topical aqueous gel for use in the treatment of acne vulgaris, consisting of carbomer 980, edetate disodium, methylparaben, poloxamer 182, propylene glycol, purified water, and sodium hydroxide.
-May contain hydrochloric acid for pH adjustment.
+Adapalene Gel, 0.3% contains adapalene 0.3% (3 mg/g) in a topical aqueous gel for use in the treatment of acne vulgaris, consisting of carbomer homopolymer type C, edetate disodium, methylparaben, poloxamer 182, propylene glycol, purified water and sodium hydroxide.

-Systemic exposure of Adapalene following topical application of Adapalene gel was evaluated in a clinical study.
-Sixteen acne patients were treated once daily for 10 days with 2 grams of Adapalene gel, 0.3% applied to the face, chest and back, corresponding to approximately 2 mg/cm2.
-Fifteen patients had quantifiable (LOQ = 0.1 ng/mL) Adapalene levels resulting in a mean Cmax of 0.553 ± 0.466 ng/mL on Day 10 of treatment.
-The mean AUC0-24hr was 8.37 ± 8.46 ng.h/mL as determined in 15 of the 16 patients on Day 10.
-The terminal apparent half-life, determined in 15 of 16 patients, ranged from 7 to 51 hours, with a mean of 17.2 ± 10.2 hours.
+Systemic exposure of adapalene following topical application of Adapalene Gel, 0.3% was evaluated in a clinical trial.
+Sixteen acne subjects were treated once daily for 10 days with 2 grams of Adapalene Gel, 0.3% applied to the face, chest and back, corresponding to approximately 2 mg/cm2.
+Fifteen subjects had quantifiable (LOQ = 0.1 ng/mL) adapalene levels resulting in a mean Cmax of 0.553 ± 0.466 ng/mL on Day 10 of treatment.
+The mean AUC0-24hr was 8.37 ± 8.46 ng.h/mL as determined in 15 of the 16 subjects on Day 10.
+The terminal apparent half-life, determined in 15 of 16 subjects, ranged from 7 to 51 hours, with a mean of 17.2 ± 10.2 hours.
 Adapalene was rapidly cleared from plasma and was not detected 72 hours after the last application for all but one subject.
-Exposure of potential circulating metabolites of Adapalene was not measured.
-Excretion of Adapalene appears to be primarily by the biliary route.
+Exposure of potential circulating metabolites of adapalene was not measured.
+Excretion of adapalene appears to be primarily by the biliary route.

-In another clinical study in patients with moderate to moderately severe acne, Adapalene gel, 0.3% or Adapalene gel, 0.1% was applied to the face and optionally to the trunk, once daily for 12 weeks.
-Seventy-eight (78) patients had plasma Adapalene levels evaluated at Weeks 2, 8, and 12.
-Of the 209 plasma samples analyzed, Adapalene concentrations were below the limit of detection (LOD = 0.15 ng/mL) of the method in all samples but three.
-For the three samples, traces of Adapalene below the limit of quantification (LOQ = 0.25 ng/mL) of the method were found.
-One of these samples was taken at Week 12 from a male patient treated with Adapalene gel, 0.3% who treated the face and the trunk for eight weeks (thereafter, only the face was treated).
-The second and third samples were from the Week 2 and 12 visits of a female patient treated with Adapalene gel, 0.1% who treated only the face for 12 weeks.
+In another clinical trial in subjects with moderate to moderately severe acne, Adapalene Gel, 0.3% or Adapalene Gel, 0.1% was applied to the face and optionally to the trunk, once daily for 12 weeks.
+Seventy-eight (78) subjects had plasma adapalene levels evaluated at Weeks 2, 8, and 12.
+Of the 209 plasma samples analyzed, adapalene concentrations were below the limit of detection (LOD = 0.15 ng/mL) of the method in all samples but three.
+For the three samples, traces of adapalene below the limit of quantification (LOQ = 0.25 ng/mL) of the method were found.
+One of these samples was taken at Week 12 from a male subject treated with Adapalene Gel, 0.3% who treated the face and the trunk for eight weeks (thereafter, only the face was treated).
+The second and third samples were from the Week 2 and 12 visits of a female subject treated with Adapalene Gel, 0.1% who treated only the face for 12 weeks.
 In this study, the average daily usage of product was 1 g/day.

-Adapalene did not exhibit mutagenic or genotoxic effects in vitro (Ames test, Chinese hamster ovary cell assay, mouse lymphoma TK assay) and in vivo (mouse micronucleus test).
+Adapalene was not mutagenic or genotoxic in vitro (Ames test, Chinese hamster ovary cell assay, or mouse lymphoma TK assay) or in vivo (mouse micronucleus test).

-The safety and efficacy of once daily use of Adapalene gel, 0.3% for treatment of acne vulgaris were assessed in one 12 week, multi-center, controlled, clinical study, conducted in a total of 653 patients 12 to 52 years of age with acne vulgaris of mild to moderate severity.
-All female patients of child-bearing potential enrolled in the study were required to have a negative urine pregnancy test at the beginning of the study and were required to practice a highly effective method of contraception during the study.
-Female patients who were pregnant, nursing or planning to become pregnant were excluded from the study.
+The safety and efficacy of once daily use of Adapalene Gel, 0.3% for treatment of acne vulgaris were assessed in one 12 week, multi-center, controlled, clinical trial, conducted in a total of 653 subjects 12 to 52 years of age with acne vulgaris of mild to moderate severity.
+All female subjects of child-bearing potential enrolled in the trial were required to have a negative urine pregnancy test at the beginning of the trial and were required to practice a highly effective method of contraception during the trial.
+Female subjects who were pregnant, nursing or planning to become pregnant were excluded from the trial.

-Patients enrolled in the study were Caucasian (72%), Hispanic (12%), African-American (10%), Asian (3%), and other (2%).
+Subjects enrolled in the trial were Caucasian (72%), Hispanic (12%), African-American (10%), Asian (3%), and other (2%).
 An equal number of males (49.5%) and females (50.5%) enrolled.
-Success was defined as “Clear” or “Almost Clear” in the Investigator’s Global Assessment (IGA).
+Success was defined as "Clear" or "Almost Clear" in the Investigator's Global Assessment (IGA).
 The success rate, mean reduction, and percent reduction in acne lesion counts from Baseline after 12 weeks of treatment are presented in the following table:

 |IGA Success Rate||53 (21%)||41 (16%)||12 (9%)|

-Adapalene Gel, 0.3% is supplied in the following size.
+Adapalene Gel, 0.3% is supplied in the following sizes.